Make Your Next Trip Extraordinary

 Geography Lesson

 Puerto Vallarta’s tourist boom has spread into several neighboring locales.
-Heading north along the coast, you first hit Nuevo Vallarta, which is full of all-inclusive hotels, high-end condos, and golf courses but lacks local flavor.
+Heading north along the coast, you first hit Nuevo Nayarit, which is full of all-inclusive hotels, high-end condos, and golf courses but lacks local flavor.
 At the tip of the Bay of Banderas—an ideal location for whale watching and other water-based activities—is Punta de Mita, with its top-of-the-line luxury homes and hotels.
-Farthest north is Sayulita, a bohemian, once-sleepy fishing village that saw a real estate boom when surfers discovered the great reef break off the coast in the early 2000s.
+Farther north is Sayulita, a bohemian, once-sleepy fishing village that saw a real-estate boom when surfers discovered the great reef break off the coast in the early 2000s.
+Even newer developments are in the works both north and south of Vallarta.

 Tipping Tip